-Consider how likely it is that your child will be offered a place at your preferred schools.
-Read the admissions arrangements for each of your preferred schools to find out which criteria apply to your child.
+- Reading the admissions arrangements for each of your preferred schools to find out which criteria apply to your child

-- Find out more about common priority criteria
+- Reading the additional information about common priority criteria

 Decide the order of your school preferences

 Schools cannot give priority to families who list them as first preference because they are not told what preference you list them.
-Listing a school as your first preference does not increase your chance of being offered a place.
+Listing a school as your first preference or listing just one school does not increase your chance of being offered a place.

 How will your child travel to school?